bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Pieter Wuille**: 00:25:57

-Yeah, I mean, and even that had an old history that came before it because right now we're talking about `multi-signatures` and so that is talking about the use case where there is someone `on-chain` who wants a policy of multiple public keys Yes, we should actually first talk about what this is going to do, right?
+Yeah, I mean, and even that had an old history that came before it because right now we're talking about multisignatures and so that is talking about the use case where there is someone `on-chain` who wants a policy of multiple public keys Yes, we should actually first talk about what this is going to do, right?

 **Tim Ruffing**: 00:26:20